Dhruv-mak/cis6930fa24-project1/README.md

 - **Caveat with Named Entities**: The redactors use regex patterns and may not catch all variations or formats of the entities they are designed to identify.
 - **Custom Tokenizer Issues**: Sometimes the custom tokenizer might not correctly tokenize sentences with unusual delimiters, which may lead to incomplete redaction.
 - **Address Redactor Limitation**: The address parser uses `pyap`, which works only for properly formatted addresses.
 Addresses that do not conform to expected formats may not be redacted.
-- **Name Redactor Limitation**: The name redactor sometimes fails to redact names in email addresses, such as `phillip.allen@enron.com`, due to limitations in accurately extracting and matching names within email strings.
+- **Name Redactor Limitation**: For name redactor to work properly the name should be present in any email or the context of the sentence should suggest that part is name.
 - **Concept Redactor Flakiness**: The concept redactor generally works well but can occasionally miss obvious concepts, leading to incomplete redaction.
 This may be due to limitations in the similarity measures or zero-shot classification model inaccuracies.

 ## Assumptions